lifegadget/ember-cli-stylist/README.md

 }
 ```

-or as it getting to be more common ...
+or if you're using tagless component ...

 ```javascript
 import SharedStylist from 'ember-cli-stylist/mixins/shared-stylist';